Founder & Lead Editor

 Quality and Durability

-However, there's a significant elephant in the room: the outsole.
-While the praise for comfort is nearly universal, so are the concerns about longevity.
-The most frequently cited issue is the premature wear of the FLUIDRIDE outsole.
-This rubberized EVA is great for a smooth ride, but it's just not as tough as full-coverage carbon rubber.
+But the outsole is the elephant in the room.
+Comfort praise is nearly universal, and so are concerns about longevity.
+The most common issue is premature wear of the FLUIDRIDE outsole.
+It’s great for smooth transitions, but it isn’t as tough as full-coverage carbon rubber.
 As one tester bluntly put it:

 "A significant point of criticism is the perceived lack of durability of the FluidRide outsole.
 Some users reported premature wear and tear."

-This is a critical point.
-Heavier runners or those who are particularly hard on their shoes (think scuffing or a "thunderous" foot strike) might see significant wear on the exposed foam areas well before hitting the 300-mile mark.
-It’s a trade-off, it seems, for a quieter, smoother transition.
-The AHARPLUS™ rubber helps, but it's only placed in specific high-wear zones, leaving large portions of the softer foam vulnerable.
+This is a real consideration.
+Heavier runners or anyone hard on outsoles (think scuffing or a heavy foot strike) might see significant wear on exposed foam well before 300 miles.
+The AHARPLUS™ rubber helps, but it’s only in specific high-wear zones, so large sections of softer foam remain exposed.

 Decision Matrix